 Insurance for laptops is often included in policy bundles, making it affordable for small businesses.
 But the type of protection and level of coverage you choose ultimately determines the cost of your premium, your deductible, and how much you'll be reimbursed for in a covered loss.

-As an example, TechInsurance customers pay a median of $45 per month for a business owner's policy.
+As an example, TechInsurance customers pay an average of $57 per month for a business owner's policy.

 How does laptop insurance work?